Menu Port of Seattle Logo - Home

 Harbor Island was constructed in 1909 by the Puget Sound Bridge and Dredging Company for the purpose of commercial and industrial ocean and rail transport operations.
 Historic use on the site included bulk fuel storage, secondary lead smelting, lead fabrication, ship building, and metal plating.

-Harbor Island was listed on the EPA’s National Priorities List (NPL) in 1983 due to elevated concentrations of harmful substances.
-The site was divided into seven OUs, with OU3 containing T10.
-In 1990 Lockheed Martin entered a Consent Order with EPA establishing OU3 as its own operable unit.
+Harbor Island was listed as a United States Environmental Protection Agency (EPA) Superfund site in 1983 due to elevated concentrations of hazardous substances.
+Harbor Island was divided into seven OUs, with OUs 3 and 7 containing T-10.
+In 1990 Lockheed Martin entered a consent order with EPA for OU3 and in 1996 for OU7.

 Aerial view of Terminal 10 Lockheed Upload site with yellow outlines of completed cleanup area.Contamination Issue